 understanding will help reduce the stress in human-animal relationships.

 - Learn about motivation, animal perception and behaviour.

 - Learn about environmental impacts on animal behaviour.

 This course is relevant to pet owners, veterinary assistants, or people who work with animals on farms, zoos, pet shops and trainers.

 Animal behaviour provides a foundation for animal training, or more generally, animal care.
 It also provides very real insights and a foundation for understanding human behaviour.

-This course focuses 75% on understanding how animals think (all types).
+This course focuses 75% on understanding how animals think.
 The remainder has more of a practical application, looking at things such as training, handling and dealing with abnormal behaviours.